tgen/lumosVar2/README.md

                         ###for example [0.1;0.7] for a pair of bams with low and high expected tumor content
 numCPU: CORES           ### number of parallel processors
 ```
+- The bamList file should contain absolue paths to the tumor bams with one per line.
+All of the bams should come from the same patient.

+It is important that the length of priorF matches the number of bams in the bam list.
+We recommend the following values for priorF:
+- solid tumor - 0.7
+- purified tumor or cell line - 0.99
+- tumor adjacent normal tissue - 0.1
+- normal tissue unlikely to have tumor contamination - 0.01 (you may also set NormalSample to the indicate postion of your normal sample in your bam list file to run in matched normal mode)

 To run lumosVar
 ```